shlomif/shlomif-tech-diary/tweets.md

 I think I kinda fit all-of-these.

+In addition , it is a contraction of "finish" and I like to bring projects and tasks to a usable state, and move on [while possibly revisiting them later]: https://en.wikipedia.org/wiki/Perfection#Paradoxes

 ----

 Sigh! my bottle.py-and-sqlite3 web "app" broke on hostgator: https://www.shlomifish.org/humour/fortunes/show.cgi?mode=random . https://shlom.in/ which is pure-perl5+hashes/arrays still works nicely.